Doctor of Ministry (DMin) - General

 Transfer Credit

 Transfer credit from another doctoral program may be allowed up to 24 semester hours.
 The transferability of credits earned at Portland Seminary, and transferred to another institution, is at the discretion of the receiving institution.
-Consult the DMin Director, Associate Director, and registrar's office for information on eligibility of transfer credit.
+Consult the DMin Director and Associate Director for information on eligibility of transfer credit.

 Residence Requirements